holycrap872/ucls-hs-intro-to-cs/CourseMaterial/02_intro_to_programming/00_intro/lesson_plan.md

     - Who has used Scratch before?
     - Who has used Python before?
 - What words do you remember from programming?
-    - if
+    - `if`
     - repeat
     - variable...
-- Few examples of the power of python:
+- Few examples of the power of Python:
     - ChatGPT:
         - https://github.com/tensorflow/gnn
     - Fishy